siddhant-99/ibm_crackcovid/README.md

   IBM Cloud ID, Login via Google and Login via Facebook have been set as Identity Service Providers.

   ![Identity Providers](extras/identiy_providers.png)
-- IBM cloudant for Hospital DB<br />

 ### 2. Hospital Monitoring Database
 IBM's cloud-service Cloudant is used to host the Hospital Monitoring Database containing real-time statistics on the presence of covid-19 test facility and number of beds and **ventilators?** available.
 Cloudant is used to setup a NoSQL Database which then can be used with a serverless web application.

 ![Hospital Dashboard(dataentry.html)](/extras/guestbook.png)

-The details filled by the hospital post login, are sent to the guestbook database (Hospital Monitoring Database) on click of the Submit button.
+The details filled by the hospital post login, are sent to the guestbook database (Hospital Monitoring Database) on click of the `Submit Details` button.

 ![Form for Hospitals](extras/form_details.png)